-The payment industry is replete with confusing terms, acronyms, concepts, and keeping up with them can be challenging for aspiring merchants looking to set up card payment processing.
-If you’re the one who needs to know more about what ISO and MSP are and what role they play in the payments industry, this article is exactly what you need.
+The payment industry is replete with confusing terms, acronyms, and concepts.
+Keeping up with them can be challenging for aspiring merchants looking to set up card payment processing.
+If you’re the one who needs to know what role ISOs and MSPs play in the payment industry and how to become a registered ISO/MSP, this article is here for you.
 Let’s cut to the chase.

 What is an ISO/MSP

-ISO/MSPs aren’t financial companies, but they act as legal intermediaries between acquiring banks or payment service providers and merchants, helping the latter launch payment processing and accept credit cards from consumers.
-Having partnerships with Credit Card Association member banks (but not being members themselves), ISO/MSPs can find and onboard merchants, open MIDs for them, and set up POS terminals in physical stores.
-They’re also entitled to provide other value-added merchant services such as risk protection, fraud monitoring, management tools, etc. Meanwhile, ISO/MSPs don’t interact directly with merchants’ money but simply resell acquirer’s/PSP’s services to them.
+Having partnerships with Credit Card Association member banks (but not being members themselves), ISO/MSPs can find and onboard merchants, open MIDs for them, and set up POS terminals in brick-and-mortar stores.
+They’re also entitled to provide other value-added merchant services such as risk protection, fraud monitoring, payment dashboard, etc. Meanwhile, the ISO processor doesn’t interact directly with merchants’ money but simply resells acquirer’s/PSP’s services to them.

-Getting started as an ISO/MSP is a rather laborious process.
-Organisations applying must provide the Card Association with comprehensive documentation, including financial statements, a detailed business plan, a complete roster of employees, sales materials, and more.
-Plus, they must pay a registration fee of $5,000 for each association and $2,500 per association annually to stay certified.
-Thus, becoming an official ISO/MSP will cost a minimum of $10,000 (to apply for both Visa and Mastercard).
+Getting started as a registered ISO/MSP is a rather laborious process.
+Organisations applying must provide the Card Association with comprehensive documentation, including financial statements, a detailed business plan, a complete roster of employees, sales materials, etc. Plus, they must pay a registration fee of $5,000 and $2,500 per association annually to stay certified.
+Thus, becoming a registered ISO/MSP will cost a minimum of $10,000 (to apply for both Visa and Mastercard).
 However, by gaining official reseller status, ISO/MSP will quickly recoup those costs thanks to the large flow of merchants who only want to partner with approved organisations sponsored by large card networks.

 The lifeblood of any ISO/MSP is residuals on each processed transaction.
-Minimum amounts of processed transactions and/or fees are also set by the card networks.
+The card networks also set minimum amounts of processed transactions and/or fees.
 Still, there are additional revenue sources for ISO/MSPs from the sale of value-added merchant services, such as risk management, invoicing, fraud mitigation, and others.
 The more merchants an ISO/MSP has signed up with, the more money it gets.

 Why merchants should partner with ISO/MSP